emc-mongoose/mongoose-base/doc/design/modes/README.md

 ![Distributed Mode](../../images/distributed_mode.png)

-This mod is used for distributed load on the storage.
+This mode is used for distributed load on the storage.
 This mode is used **not** for a **distributed storage** (this function is also supported in a standalone mode), but for **several instances of the mongoose**.
-This mod is used to increase the load on the storage.
+This mode is used to increase the load on the storage.
 [Detailed documentation](distributed_mode)